mxashlynn/mxashlynn.github.io/index.md

 # Parquet
 ## A system for creating queer 2D building, crafting, and narrative sandbox games.

+I create narrative adventures that afford queer femme self-expression through block-building.

+To support this I have created the Parquet game system.

 Parquet provides mechanics, models, and an editor for quest-driven builder games.
 It particularly aims to support the development of queer games by solo developers.